scireum/sirius-biz/src/main/java/sirius/biz/process/README.md

 administrator if an error happens or which needs to log some data.

 Note that once a **process context** is setup, it is also installed as **TaskContext**.
-Therefore other frameworks (down to classes in sirius kernnel) can interact with the process (e.g. stop processing once the process is aborted).
+Therefore other frameworks (down to classes in [sirius kernel](https://github.com/scireum/sirius-kernel)) can interact with the process (e.g. stop processing once the process is aborted).

-The framework uses **Elasticsearch** as underlying database as it highly depends on its flexible storage and effeicient search capabilities.
+The framework uses **Elasticsearch** as underlying database as it highly depends on its flexible storage and efficient search capabilities.

 To use the **Processes facility** the framework **biz.processes** has to be enabled.